yelinaung/hugo-blog/content/posts/google-cloud-build.md

 - The [build notification system](https://cloud.google.com/build/docs/configuring-notifications/notifiers) is cranky, compared to [Travis-CI](https://docs.travis-ci.com/user/notifications/).

 All I wanted was to see the build status posted on Slack but I had to set up Pub/Sub, Cloud Run, Secret Manager and Cloud Storage.
 This, to me, is unnecessarily complicated.
-I mean, look at this image!
+I mean, look at this!

 ![Clould Build Notifiers](/cloud_build_notifiers.png)